dsp-jetpack/JetPack/doc/deployment_guide.md

     a.
 Change the pre-populated values in your stamp-specific .ini file to match your specific environment.
 In addition, the IP addresses and the Subscription Manager Pool IDs must be changed to match your deployment.
 Each section will have a brief description of the attributes.

     b.
 The nic_env_file parameter must be set to the NIC configuration to use.
-The default value of 5_port/nic_environment.yaml is appropriate for 10GbE or 25GbE  Intel NICs with DPDK disabled.The deployment can be done with only 4 NICs too, where in you need to use the value of 4_port/nic_environment.yaml
+The default value of 5_port/nic_environment.yaml is appropriate for 10GbE or 25GbE  Intel NICs with DPDK disabled.
+The deployment can be done with only 4 NICs too, where in you need to use the value of 4_port/nic_environment.yaml

     > Note: The overcloud deployment is validated with R640 servers as the normal compute nodes [standard deployment] without any NFV features.
 Also validated with R740 servers.

     c.
-The Dell EMC Ready Architecture for Red Hat OpenStack Platform version 13 optimizes the performance of the deployed overcloud.
+The Dell EMC Ready Architecture for Red Hat OpenStack Platform version 13.0 optimizes the performance of the deployed overcloud.
 See [Appendix G](#Appendix-G) for instructions on how to further tune the performance Optimization parameters.

 5. With CSP profile, hugepages is enabled.
 With XSP profile, hugepages are disabled on the deployed compute nodes.
     > To enable hugepages, see [Appendix D](#Appendix-D).